Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Owned Solar Panels

 If you purchased your solar system outright or financed it through a loan, you own the panels and they are your responsibility to insure.
 Your homeowners insurance policy should be updated to reflect their value.
-This may require increasing your dwelling coverage limit, which will typically raise your annual premium by $50 to $100 or more, depending on the system size and your insurer.
+This may require increasing your dwelling coverage limit, which will typically raise your annual premium by $120 to $300 or more per year ($10 to $25 per month), depending on the system size and your insurer.
+Larger systems in higher-risk regions can push that even higher.

-Learn more about how your dwelling coverage limits interact with your solar investment to avoid being underinsured.
+Learn more about how dwelling coverage limits interact with your solar investment to avoid being underinsured.

 Leased Solar Panels

-If you are leasing your solar panels through a third-party company, the leasing company owns the equipment — and in most cases, their insurance policy covers the panels themselves.
+If you are leasing your solar panels through a third-party company, the leasing company owns the equipment, and in most cases, their insurance policy covers the panels themselves.
 As a homeowner, you are generally not responsible for insuring the hardware.
+Under 2026 lease-to-own rules, the third-party provider must retain ownership for at least 6 years to preserve the federal tax credit under Section 48E.

 That said, you are still on the hook for: